Review of Nik Color Efex Pro V4

 - Visual Presets – Each filter contains single-click starting points making it possible to explore creative options quickly

-- Filter Recipes – Customize and share filter combinations with others using recipes
+- Filter Recipes – Customise and share filter combinations with others using recipes

 - History Browser – Compare previous edits and different looks quickly and intuitively

-- GPU Processing and Multi-Core Optimization – Takes full advantage of the processor found on advanced display adapters as well as all of the cores on your CPU
+- GPU Processing and Multi-Core Optimisation – Takes full advantage of the processor found on advanced display adapters as well as all of the cores on your CPU

 - Interface, Interaction, and Workflow – Benefit from interface and interaction improvements to filters, zoom controls, short-cut keys, and much more.